 Botulinum toxin A (botox) can be injected into the sides of your bladder.
 This is used to treat urge incontinence and overactive bladder syndrome.

-This medication can sometimes help relieve these problems by relaxing your bladder.
-This effect can last for several months and the injections can be repeated if they help.
+This medicine can sometimes help relieve these problems by relaxing your bladder.
+The effect can last for several months and the injections can be repeated if they help.

-Botox isn't currently licensed to treat urge incontinence or overactive bladder syndrome.
+Botox is not currently licensed to treat urge incontinence or overactive bladder syndrome.
 The long-term effects of this treatment are not yet known.

 Sacral nerve stimulation

 The sacral nerves are located at the bottom of your back.
 They carry signals from your brain to some of the muscles used when you go to the toilet, such as the detrusor muscle.
 This muscle surrounds the bladder.

 Your incontinence may be a result of your detrusor muscles contracting too often.